alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 14. How we use Singleton in DI?

+Web API
+1. Which vers used in Web API?
+2. Can we use HttpPost to get info?
+3. Can we use Get to rend request in body?

 SQL
 1. How to debug and fix query or SP
 2. difference between primary key and unique key